Arthur Raikes: Politician in Zanzibar

 Raikes was acting prime minister of Zanzibar by 1898 when he was involved in a diplomatic incident with France.
-The Zanzibar police had caught a slave trader in the act of exporting slaves from Pemba and he had been arrested.
-However, despite claims he was a native of Pemba he claimed French nationality as a native of the Comoros islands and flew a French flag from his dhow.
+The Zanzibari police had caught a slave trader in the act of exporting slaves from Pemba and he had been arrested.
+However, despite claims he was a native of Pemba, he claimed French nationality as a native of the Comoros islands and flew a French flag from his dhow.
 Raikes returned the flag to M. Laronce the French consul and, in court with the Arab caid, pronounced a sentence of one years imprisonment on the slaver.
 The British consul Arthur Henry Hardinge pronounced that the likelihood was that the slaver was born in Pemba and even if from the Comoros his birth would have preceded the declaration of the French protectorate.
 In 1899 Raikes, on behalf of the Zanzibari sultan, accepted the line of demarcation proposed by Hardinge between British and Zanzibari possessions on the African mainland, this crossing the line of the Uganda Railway.

-By 1902 Raikes had been promoted to Captain of the Wiltshire Regiment.
+By 1902, Raikes had been promoted to captain of the Wiltshire Regiment.
 He accompanied Sultan Ali bin Hamud of Zanzibar on his visit to Britain for the coronation of King Edward VII.
 On 6 November 1903 Raikes was granted approval to accept and wear the Cross of a Commander of the Order of Franz Joseph awarded to him by Francis Joseph I of Austria when he visited Zanzibar on board SMS Zenta.
-On 26 July 1905 he was given approval to accept and wear the insignia of a Knight Commander of the Order of Christ, awarded to him by the Carlos I of Portugal in return for valuable services.
-On 12 July 1906 Raikes was appointed a First Class Member of the Order of El Aliyeh for services rendered to the Sultan of Zanzibar.
+On 26 July 1905 he was given approval to accept and wear the insignia of a Knight Commander of the Order of Christ, awarded to him by King Carlos I of Portugal in return for valuable services.
+On 12 July 1906, Raikes was appointed a First Class Member of the Order of El Aliyeh for services rendered to the Sultan of Zanzibar.

 Raikes served as Vizier to Zanzibar from 1906 until 1908 and was, at one stage, first minister to the country.

+Personal life

-He married Geraldine Arbuthnot on 16 December 1899, with whom he had one son.
+On 16 December 1899, Raikes married Geraldine Arbuthnot (c.
+1870–1920), with whom he had one son.

 Raikes died on 3 March 1915 at number 28 Kensington Court Gardens, London.